deezicypher/Quotehut--Sanity-Backend/readme.md

-# QuoteSutra - a full stack social platform where users can make and share picture qoutes
+# QuoteHut - a full stack social platform where users can make and share picture qoutes

 Built with React and Sanity - a headless CMS(content management system) and will also be extended to the MERN stack